devictoribero/questions-for-your-tech-interviewer/README.md

 ## PERSONAL EXPERIENCE IN THE COMPANY
-*- Why did you choose to come to this company?*
+**- Why did you choose to come to this company?**

-- What do you enjoy most about working here?
+**- What do you enjoy most about working here?**

-- What is the most important/valuable thing you have learnt from working here?
+**- What is the most important/valuable thing you have learnt from working here?**

-- What is something you wish were different about your job? and about the company?
+**- What is something you wish were different about your job? and about the company?**

-- What do you think the company can improve at?
+**- What do you think the company can improve at?**

-- What is the most frustrating part about working here?
+**- What is the most frustrating part about working here?**

-- Is there a unique thing about working here that you have not experienced elsewhere?
+**- Is there a unique thing about working here that you have not experienced elsewhere?**

-- What makes you stay here and do not change company?
+**- What makes you stay here and do not change company?**

-- How did you become (your current position)?
+**- How did you become (your current position)?**

-- How would you see yourself growing at this company in the next few years?
+**- How would you see yourself growing at this company in the next few years?**

-- Was there a time where you messed up and how was it handled?
+*- Was there a time where you messed up and how was it handled?*

-- What does a typical day look like for you?
+*- What does a typical day look like for you?*

 ## WORKING SCHEDULE